Last updated on December 15th, 2021 at 10:10 pm

 Balanced perfectly between industrial performance and home use sits the Hobart Handler 140 MIG welder.
 This welder comes almost ready to use out of the box, requiring only minutes of setup time, and weighs just 57 pounds.

-Keeping quality in mind, the Handler 140 comes equipped with sturdy clamps, quick drive select, and industrial-grade aluminum drive system.
+Keeping quality in mind, the Handler 140 comes equipped with sturdy clamps, quick drive select, and an industrial-grade aluminum drive system.
 It has rotary knobs on the front for voltage selection and amp output, providing a wide array of arc options for each welding job.

 With a 20% duty cycle at 90 amps, it’s enough for the average user, managing durability and quality work without the need for extended usage.
 The Handler 140 is capable of taking on 24 gauge and up to 1/4 inch mild steel thicknesses.